(c) 2024 PillSync.com

 Risk Summary

-There are no adequate data on the developmental risks associated with the use of gabapentin in pregnant women.
+The totality of available data from published prospective and retrospective cohort studies pertaining to gabapentin use during pregnancy has not indicated an increased risk of major birth defects or miscarriage.
+There are important methodological limitations hindering interpretation of these studies [see Data].
 In nonclinical studies in mice, rats, and rabbits, gabapentin was developmentally toxic (increased fetal skeletal and visceral abnormalities, and increased embryofetal mortality) when administered to pregnant animals at doses similar to or lower than those used clinically [see Data].

 Data